jespino/checksley/README.md

 ## Global

 * fork repository
-* add your changes to parsley.js
+* add your changes to parsley.coffee
 * add / update tests to test suite (tests/index.html / tests/tests.js)
 * run tests (see above)
 * create new minified versions with minify script (see above) (use next tag-dev as version.
 Ie: if 1.1.1, use 1.1.2-dev)